USEPA/WNTR/documentation/waternetworkmodel.rst

 	demands in the inp file (**NOT COMPLETE**).
 See :ref:`simulation_results` for more information on data stored in ``results.node``.

 :numref:`table-epanet-features` describes water network model components.
-EPANET components that are not supported by WNTR are noted.
 For more information on the water network model, see the :doc:`WaterNetworkModel</apidoc/wntr.network.model>` module documentation.

 .. _table-epanet-features:
-.. table:: Water network model components and mapping of EPANET features to WNTR functions.
+.. table:: Water network model components.

    ==============================  ====================================================================================================================================================
    Component                       Description